 Shirts-no patterns ever, except a blue stripe.
-No short sleeves or button-down collars, no French cuffs (warrants jewelry, Georges don't do jewelry, not even a watch.
+No short sleeves or button-down collars, no French cuffs (warrants jewellery, Georges don't do jewellery, not even a watch.
 I suspect his unfailing accuracy at time-keeping indicates a biological clock set to Greenwich Mean Time).
 The only exception may be a ring, they are permitted, but only a hefty 'knuckle-duster'- no pinkies.

 Pullovers; V-necks, black or dark blue, no patterns.
 A hundred percent Merino wool, NO BLENDS!

 Also, no scarves or ties, or baseball caps...just a black felt homberg in winter.
 No suits, just a classic blue single-breasted blazer, brass buttons, welt pockets, one vent.
 Trousers, what else, grey wool worsted, no pleats.
 Casual attire consists of seasonal shirt, pullover, black jeans (sans pullover in summer).
 Fall to winter, his outer-wear is a charcoal wool, trench-style overcoat, black, lamb-skin gloves, and no puffer or bomber jackets.
 Shoes are black brogues or ankle boots depending on the season, end of story.